 There are also different types of taping techniques you can look into.

-The kind I tried for my SIJ’s was Kinesiotape.
-I’ve used it for my knees in the past, and it was really a miracle cure for the problem I had there (chondromalaica patella).
-I didn’t like the SIJ application, but I still really respect Kinesiotape in general (and definitely get annoyed when I hear people say it’s just a fad!).
+The kind I tried for my SI joints was Kinesiotape.
+I’ve used it for my knees in the past, and it was really a miracle cure for my chondromalaica patella.
+I didn’t like the SI joint application, but I still really respect Kinesiotape in general (and definitely get annoyed when I hear people say it’s just a fad!).

-There is also regular athletic tape, which has been around for a lot longer.
+Another option is regular athletic tape, which has been around for a lot longer.
 Here’s an example of that approach from Champion Fitness Physical Therapy: